After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 Not Familiar with the Character Certificate?
 You Are Not Alone

-Not everybody is familiar with this term.
-A character certificate is often required for admissions or job applications as proof of your good conduct during school or college.
-If you're unsure about what it is or how to get one, you're not alone.
+A character certificate is often required for admissions as proof of good conduct during school or college.

 Where to Get It:

-The certificate typically mentions your behaviour, discipline, and general conduct in the school or college.
-It may also include confirmation that you were a student there for a specific period.
+What It Includes: The certificate typically mentions your behaviour, discipline, and general conduct, and may confirm you were a student there for a specific period.

 How to Confirm Whether Your Documents Are Verified?

-The status of your document verification will be updated in your NEET login portal.
-Here's what you need to know:
+The status of your document verification will be updated in your NEET login portal:

 • Regularly log in to check updates after uploading your documents.

-• If your documents are unclear, incomplete, or incorrect, your status may appear as 'Rejected', which means you cannot proceed further.
+• If your documents are unclear, incomplete, or incorrect, your status may appear as 'Rejected', meaning you cannot proceed further.

-• Only after successful document verification can you move on to the next stage of counselling.
+• Only after successful document verification can you move to the next stage of counselling.

 • Any false claims or errors in your form can lead to disqualification at any counselling phase.

-After Clearing NEET What to do For MBBS Admission?
+After Clearing NEET UG 2026 — What to Do For MBBS Admission?

 1. Check NEET Cut-Offs and Rank

-• AIQ (All India Quota): The cut-off will help you understand your eligibility for top government colleges.
+• AIQ (All India Quota): Understand your eligibility for top government colleges.

-• State Quota: Each state has its own cut-off.
-If you're a resident of a specific state, you may have a better chance in state-based counselling.
+• State Quota: Each state has its own cut-off; state residents may have a better chance in state-based counselling.

-• Private Colleges: The cut-off for private medical colleges may differ, and sometimes these colleges have higher fees than government institutes.
+• Private Colleges: Cut-offs may differ; these typically have higher fees than government institutes.

 2. Shortlist Colleges Based on Your Rank and Preferences